Past and Current Partner Activities

-UCH’s 8-year old SAFE program incorporates Go4Life to help frail older adults maintain physical activity following physical therapy.
+UChicago Medicine’s 8-year old SAFE program incorporates Go4Life to help frail older adults maintain physical activity following physical therapy.
 “We selected Go4Life and the Workout to Go booklet because we trust the science and find it safe and easy for our patients to use,” says Huisingh-Scheetz.

 She and Hawkley are co-developers of a new program, EngAGE, which uses smart speaker technology to interface with older adults and their selected caregiver or family member.
 EngAGE delivers tailored Go4Life exercises that change daily to target different muscles and adjust based on the user’s reported level of difficulty.
 Caregivers can use a web application to see the exercise routine, send encouraging messages, and provide tech support if needed.
 Older adults in EngAGE focus groups are highly enthusiastic about using this new technology to improve their health.

 “I am eager to introduce EngAGE to the Go4Life partnership,” says Huisingh-Scheetz, “and to explore ways to make it widely available for frail adults in the clinical setting.”

 Photo caption: Megan Huisingh-Scheetz shares Go4Life information with older adults at the Successful Aging and Frailty Evaluation (SAFE) Clinic.

 Advocating for safe physical activity among older adults.

 The National Senior Games Association (NSGA) is dedicated to motivating active adults to lead healthy lifestyles through the Senior Games Movement.
 Participating senior athletes qualify at state levels before taking part in national games.